dldc-packages/formi-react/README.md

 To do so, React Formi only needs a ref to the `form` element, then it listens the `change`, `reset` and `submit` events to update its state.

 **Note**: The `change` event of the `form` element is only triggered when the user `blurs` an input with a different value.
 This means that with React Formi you don't get _validation as you type_ (you can if you really want).
-This behavior is the same as the default one in teh browser and garantees that writing in an input is fast.
+This behavior is the same as the default one in the browser and garantees that writing in an input is always fast.

 # API